ybxiang05/chinatown_stories_11ty/content/interviews/william-liu.md

 **CT:** It sounds more like supporting Chinatown as a whole, which is so important.
 What has been your biggest worry throughout the pandemic, and what are the ways in which you’ve been working through it?

 **W:** Business-wise, our sales have dropped significantly.
 In the last five to six years, our business has been going more in the direction of wholesales because the foot traffic in Chinatown just can’t sustain us through retail.
 Because of the pandemic, wholesale has dropped significantly, and we’ve had to rely on our retail business.
 Through the first two months, it was great because retail was doing fine, but now it’s slowed down a lot and has gone back to what it was before the pandemic.
 Our wholesale has dropped by 70% throughout COVID-19.
-We’ve been trying to build an onlin platform for people to at home so they can do store and curbside pickup, rather than having to come in and dig through everything.
+We’ve been trying to build an online platform for people to at home so they can do store and curbside pickup, rather than having to come in and dig through everything.
 We may do a home delivery system in the future if there’s a demand for it.

 **CT:** What is your favourite item at Kam Wai, and is a must-try?

 **W:** Our 蝦餃 (shrimp dumplings) is the most popular item that sells out the quickest.
 We only have a limited amount everyday because it’s the most difficult item to make.
 Our 粽 (sticky rice dumplings) is our second most popular item.
 We make and sell a lot of it, especially in June during 粽 (sticky rice dumpling) season, both for our own retail and for other retailers.
-It’s something that gonggong and pohpohs come here all the time to buy because it’s so labourintensive, and nobody wants to make it at home.
+It’s something that _gonggongs_ and _pohpohs_ come here all the time to buy because it’s so labour-intensive, and nobody wants to make it at home.
 It really is a lot of work.

 **CT:** Speaking of sticky rice dumplings, what does resilience mean to you having had this conversation?